PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 The particular keyword argument to the :py:meth:`ScanningInstrument.measure` function is given in the header on the first line of the file.
-Each subsequent line represents a single run and the value of each cell in the line is the value of that keyword argument for the header.
+Each subsequent line represents a single run with the parameters given in the columns of that row.
 If an argument is left blank, then the keyword's default value is used.
-The boolean values True and False are case insensitive, but all other strings retain their case.
+The boolean values ``True`` and ``False`` are case insensitive, but all other strings retain their case.

 .. csv-table:: bad_julabo.csv
   :file: ../../tests/bad_julabo.csv